 Momentum Indicator Strategy – Bullish Momentum

-The following approach is best applied when the momentum indicator (12 day default) has recently reached an extreme level, such as 110 and higher, or 90 and lower.
+The following approach is best applied when the momentum indicator (12-day default) has recently reached an extreme level, such as 110 or higher, or 90 and lower.
 When it’s fluctuating back and forth mildly across 100, the signals are less reliable.

-Extreme levels on the momentum indicator often signal that the price is over-extended, and a turning point may soon be coming.
-Basing a decision on this alone can be dangerous, though, since price can keep running for extended periods of time.
+Extreme levels on the momentum indicator often signal that the price is over-extended and a turning point may soon be coming.
+Basing a decision on this alone can be dangerous, though, since prices can keep running for extended periods of time.

 Therefore, we’re looking for an extreme level in the momentum indicator, followed by a divergence.
-In this particular case, we’re looking for an indication that strong selling is about to turn to buying, and when it occurs we can jump on the buying bandwagon [see 5 Most Important Chart Patterns For ETF Traders].
+In this particular case, we’re looking for an indication that strong selling is about to turn to buying.
+When it occurs, we can jump on the buying bandwagon [see 5 Most Important Chart Patterns For ETF Traders].

-Figure 3 shows this sequence of events occurring in the SPDR Gold Trust (GLD).
+Figure 3. shows this sequence of events occurring in the SPDR Gold Trust (GLD ).
 As the price falls there is a downward spike in momentum, followed several months later by a higher low.
-This is divergence – price is making lower lows but momentum is going up.
-This indicates there is a potential long trade in the ETF, but the trade needs a trigger and risk controls.
+This is divergence: the price is making lower lows but momentum is going up.
+This indicates that there is a potential long trade in the ETF, but the trade needs a trigger and risk controls.

-Once you have the divergence set-up, a simple trade trigger is to draw a trendline on the momentum indicator, and then enter long when the trendline is broken.
+Once the divergence is set up, a simple trade trigger is to draw a trendline on the momentum indicator and then enter long when the trendline is broken.

-On this particular trade, the downward trendline following the divergence on the momentum indicator was broken almost exactly at the turning point higher in price.
+On this particular trade, the downward trendline following the divergence on the momentum indicator was broken almost exactly at the turning point of a higher price.
 This precision won’t always occur, so a stop-loss is needed.
 Place a stop below the recent low price, in this case $148.

-This can also be used a shorting strategy.
-You’d look for a buying spike followed by divergence on the momentum indicator (lower highs).
-Once it occurs, you’d go short when the momentum indicator breaks below the upward trendline.
-The stop is above the recent high, and you hold the position until a higher swing high occurs [see 3 ETF Trading Tips You Are Missing].
+This can also be used as a shorting strategy.
+Look for a buying spike followed by divergence on the momentum indicator (lower highs).
+Once it occurs, go short when the momentum indicator breaks below the upward trendline.
+The stop is above the recent high.
+Hold the position until a higher swing high occurs [see 3 ETF Trading Tips You Are Missing].

 RSI Strategy – Neutral to Breakout Markets

-When you see an ETF’s price moving back and forth within a price band for an extended period of time, you’ll also likely see the RSI (14 day period) fluctuating between about 80 and 20.
+When an ETF’s price is moving back and forth within a price band for an extended period of time, the RSI (14-day period) will likely fluctuate between 80 and 20.
 If the trading is really choppy, the RSI may even stay snug to a 50 reading.

-When the price is moving within a range and the RSI is fluctuating between 20 and 80 you’re better off trading a ranging strategy than a momentum one.
+When the price is moving within a range and the RSI is fluctuating between 20 and 80 traders are better off with a ranging strategy rather than a momentum strategy.

 Wait for the RSI to move out of this range before taking momentum trades.
 Ideally, an uptrend in price should result in the RSI reaching above 80 and also staying above 40.
-In a price downtrend, you should see the RSI dip below 20 and generally stay below 60.
+In a price downtrend, the RSI typically dips below 20 and generally stays below 60.

 USO showed these tendencies back in 2012.

-On the left-hand side of Figure 6 we see the price and RSI ranging, then both the RSI and price break prior lows, signaling increasing selling momentum and a downtrend.
-After reaching below 20 the RSI makes continual higher lows and higher highs into mid-August, showing buying momentum.
+On the left-hand side of Figure 6. we see the price and RSI ranging.
+Here, both the RSI and price break prior lows, signaling increasing selling momentum and a downtrend.
+After reaching below 20, the RSI makes continual higher lows and higher highs into mid-August, showing a buying momentum.
 To enter a trade during the uptrend or downtrend, use the entry and risk control methods outlined in the Relative Strength/Weakness Momentum Strategy [see ETF Call And Put Options Explained].

 The Bottom Line